tidyverse/tidyups/001-tidyup-process.md

-# Tidyup 1: the tidyup proposal process
+# Tidyup 1: what is a tidyup?

 **Champion**: Hadley Wickham
+**Co-champion**: ???
-**Status**: Proposal
+**Status**: Draft

 ## Abstract

-For bigger architectural changes, particularly those that span multiple packages or are likely to affect larger number of users, we need a process to clearly document the problem, possible solutions, our decisions, and to get feedback from the community.
+For bigger architectural changes, particularly those that span multiple packages or are likely to affect larger number of users, we need a process to clearly document the problem, describe possible solutions, record our decisions, and to get feedback from the community.
 This document describes a lightweight process for proposing changes and getting feedback on them that I call a **tidyup**.

-For now, tidyups can only be proposed by members of the tidyverse team, but once we have more experience with the process we will to expand the program so that any one can member of the R community can make a proposal.
+For now, tidyups can only be proposed by members of the tidyverse team, but we will plan to open up the process to any member of the R community once we have a decent amount of experience with it.

 ## Motivation